|

 would become his life's work.
 His gravitation towards free

-at the front became more desperate, prisoners were thrown
+front became more desperate, prisoners were thrown into the

-into the front lines in penal battalions.
-In an artillery
+front lines in penal battalions.
+In an artillery unit, Brodov

-unit, Brodov marched from Ukraine to Berlin and miraculously
+marched from Ukraine to Berlin and miraculously survived.

-survived.
-Prison and fierce battles behind him, Brodov's severe
+Prison and fierce battles behind him, Brodov's severe wounds

-wounds after all, he "paid his dues to the Motherland
+after all, he "paid his dues to the Motherland with his

-with his blood" served as a lifetime reminder of his
+blood" served as a lifetime reminder of his hard-knock

 His

 life was not a bed of roses even after the war.
-Having fini
+Having finished

 that was in demand given the Communist regime ("John